-Fighter Lands Faceplant Inducing Spinning Hook Kick for Scariest KO of the Year
+Fighter Lands Faceplant-Inducing Spinning Hook Kick for Scariest KO of the Year

 Sweet Jesus.
 Spinning hook kick (?) faceplant KO by Tie Yinghua against Singdam this morning at Glory Of Heroes 31. (h/t @FightTimes) https://t.co/OsWK3HpBxd

-A collective gasp went through the combat sports world on Saturday at Glory of Heroes 31 in Beijing when Tie Yinghua landed his first-round knockout over Singdam Kiatmuu9.
+A collective gasp went through the combat sports world on Saturday when Tie Yinghua landed his first-round knockout over Singdam Kiatmuu9 at Glory of Heroes 31 in Beijing.

 The two were feeling each other out in the early part of the first round.
 Neither man was getting a solid advantage.